-Performance Measure Performance Target Results By FY 2014, reliability parameters that could affect national goals of reducing carbon and increasing the penetration of renewable energy resources on the electric transmission grid will be finalized.
-Establish contacts and develop research, data collection and reporting processes Target Met.
+By FY 20 By FY 2014, reliability parameters that could affect national goals of reducing carbon and increasing the penetration of renewable energy resources on the electric transmission grid will be finalized.
+Year Target Result FY 2010 Establish contacts and develop research, data collection and reporting processes Target Met.
 In FY 2010, Commission staff established approximately 100 industry contacts across the nation and internationally.
 The Commission has led and participated in the efforts to conduct technical studies on Frequency Response, Electromagnetic Pulse and the potential impact of early Coal Plant retirements due to potential regulations.
 The research the Commission staff has done on complex and highly technical studies provide guidance and direction in establishing the parameters to protect and preserve reliability as industry integrates large amounts of renewable generation into the bulk power system.

-Appendix A
+FY 2011 Track studies and identify or propose reliability parameters.
+Perform initial analysis to assess if they are feasible for the bulk power system Target met.
+Commission staff performed and completed analyses on the Frequency Response study including identifying reliability parameters.
+The report on Frequency Response was issued in January 2011.
+NERC's Reliability Metrics Work Group adopted Frequency Response as a reliability parameter to track on a trial basis.

-Statutory Authority
+Appendix A: Statutory Authority